vfarcic/vfarcic.github.io/devops23/manual-cd-demo.md

 ---

-* Docker might be too too old
+* Docker might be too old
 * Socket is exposed
 * The node is logged in